 Buffy walked quickly back to the house.
 It was stupid to have gone out.
 Anyone could have seen her and wondered why a supposedly dead woman was walking around the neighborhood again.
-But she had been worried about Dawn, had needed to make sure she went to school.
+But she'd been worried about Dawn and had needed to make sure she went to school.
 It had been a jolt to see her sister with Faith.
 Buffy's first reaction had been anger, her second jealousy.

 She could still see the impulsive hug Dawn had given the other slayer.
 It was clear her sister looked up to Faith, loved her even.
 And it was also clear that Faith loved Dawn.
 Would do anything for her, even if it meant making peace with her enemy.
-Buffy had been flabbergasted when Faith had put away her weapon and declared that they were not going to fight.
+Buffy had been stunned when Faith had put away her weapon and declared that they weren't going to fight.
 She couldn't imagine the Faith she remembered walking away from any fight.

-But this wasn't the Faith she had known.
+But this wasn't the Faith she'd known.
 As much as Buffy wanted to deny it, the rogue slayer had truly changed.
 Her whole attitude was different.
 The angry young woman was gone.
 Which was not to say she wasn't still a dangerous young woman.
 Buffy wouldn't have wanted to try to hurt something Faith loved.
-But she could see that the other slayer's need to pay the world back, and Buffy with it, seemed to have eased.
+But she could see that the Faith's need to pay the world back, and Buffy with it, seemed to have eased.

 Even the way Faith looked was different.
 Her makeup was softer, her clothing less extreme.
 She was sexy now without being slutty.
 Was that Giles' influence?
 Or the months in prison?
 Or was it Angel's?

-Buffy didn't want to go down that road, resolutely steered her mind to other issues.
+Buffy didn't want to go down that road and resolutely steered her mind to other issues.
 Such as how she was going to explain her sudden reappearance.
-Dawn had been right, Buffy did need to talk to Giles about this.
+Dawn was right; Buffy did need to talk to Giles about this.

 She bounded up the stairs and into the front room.

 Spike looked up quickly.
-"Shouldn't have gone out," he said in disapproval.
+"Shouldn't have gone out."

 He seemed surprised at the admission.
 "See anything interesting?
 Kill anyone?"

 "Very funny."
-She walked into the kitchen, poured some orange juice.
+She walked into the kitchen and poured some orange juice.

 He stood in the doorway watching her.